Mahmoud Hussein

-Mahmoud Hussein (born 12 December 1966) is an Egyptian journalist for Al Jazeera.
-He was held in an Egyptian prison for four years, without being charged or going through trial, until his release on 6 February 2021.
+Mahmoud Hussein (born 12 December 1966) is an Egyptian former journalist who worked for Al Jazeera.
+He was held in an Egyptian prison for four years without being charged or going through trial until his release on 6 February 2021.
 His incarceration was in violation of Egyptian law and was condemned by international rights groups, media freedom organisations and the United Nations.